colshrapnel/phpdelusions.net/sql_injection.md

 ###What are the formatting rules?#formatting

 The truth is, formatting rules are not that easy and cannot be expressed in a single imperative.
 This is the most interesting part, because, in the mind of the average PHP user, SQL query is something homogeneous, something as solid as a PHP string literal that represents it.
 They [treat SQL as a solid medium](http://kunststube.net/encoding/), that require whatever all-embracing "SQL escaping" only.
 While in fact SQL query a *program*, just like a PHP script.
-A program with its distinct syntax for its distinct parts, and **each part require distinct formatting, inapplicable for the others!**
+A program with its distinct syntax for its distinct parts, and **each part requires distinct formatting, inapplicable for the others!**

-For Mysql it would be:
+For MySQL it would be:

 1. Strings
  * have to be added via a native prepared statement